Distance learning provides flexibility that working adults need. Learn why our students recommend Amridge University. Now is the time to enroll!

 2. At least 33 of the graduate semester hours must be from Amridge University;

-3. Complete all required coursework including the specified practicum and clinical courses.
-This requirement includes the accumulation and documentation of at least 600 hours of face-to-face clinical experience.
-Of these 600 hours, a minimum of 500 must be client contact, and a minimum of 100 must be concurrent supervision of that client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for each 5 hours of client contact;
+3. Complete all required coursework, including the specified practicum and clinical courses.
+This requirement includes the accumulation and documentation of at least a minimum of 700 total clock hours.
+Of these 700 total clock hours, a minimum of 280 must be direct client contact, and a minimum of 105 hours must be concurrent supervision of that direct client contact with an approved supervisor, for a minimum ratio of 1 hour of supervision for each 5 hours of direct client contact;

-4. Students in the Master of Arts in the Professional Counseling program are required to earn at least a grade of B- (3.0) in each course.
-A course with a grade below a B- must be repeated;
+4. Students in the Master of Arts in the Professional Counseling program are required to earn at least a grade of a B- (3.0) in each course.
+A course with a grade below a B- must be repeated.
+Licensure Boards may refuse to grant credit for a course in which the student received a grade of B-.
+Students should review the grading policy of their respective states.
+Questions about licensure can be directed to email@example.com.

 The Course Requirements of 60 semester credit hours for the degree program Master of Arts in Professional Counseling consists of program specific courses.